April 2000 (Part 2)

 If you intend to use it for demonstration, which is usually the case nowadays, the kungfu knife or broadsword should be light, shining and flabby so that it can make a clanging sound when you wield it.

-If you intend to use it for fighting, which is actually not recommended, it should be fairly heavy and thick at its back (or the blunt side), tapering to this pointed end, and with a heavy nob at the end of the handle to balance the length of the knife.
+If you intend to use it for fighting, which is actually not recommended, it should be fairly heavy and thick at its back (or the blunt side), tapering to a pointed end, and with a heavy nob at the end of the handle to balance the length of the knife.
 It should never be flabby, but it would make a “shsss” sound when it is cut through the air.

 In Answer 4 of the Dec 1999 Part 2 to John, you denied the possibility of great masters teaching three “internal and soft” martial arts (Taijiquan, Xingyiquan and Bagauzhang).
 I know nothing about the school John wrote to you about.